spangbaryn/nearish/docs/README.md

 ### **3. State Management Patterns**

-- Use `useState` and `useReducer` for local component state.
+- Use `useState` for simple component state
-- Use `useContext` for global state that doesn’t change frequently (e.g., auth, theme).
+- Use `useReducer` for complex state logic
+- Use `useContext` for:
+    - Global UI state (sidebar, theme)
+    - Authentication state
+    - Feature flags
-- Use `useSyncExternalStore` for subscribing to real-time data sources.
+- Use `forwardRef` for:
+    - Component composition
+    - DOM node access
+    - Component libraries
-- For global, application-wide state:
+- For global state:
-    - Use **Redux Toolkit** with slices stored in the `store/` directory.
+    - Redux Toolkit for business logic
+    - Context for UI state

 ---